eldoy/jstypes/README.md

 # JSTypes

-This setup demos the least amount of Typescript possible in a purely functional and primitive-type system.
+This setup demos the least amount of Typescript possible in a purely functional and primitive system.

 If your goal is: